 Supplementary Security Income (SSI): A federal program that provides an income for people who are 65 and older and blind or disabled.
 If you receive SSI payments, you automatically qualify for Part D’s Extra Help program.

 Tier of charges: Different levels of copays, ranging from least expensive (usually generic drugs), through medium cost (usually “preferred” brand-name drugs) and higher cost (“non-preferred” brand names) to highest cost (rare and very expensive drugs).
 Charges for each tier vary among plans.
-Your copay depends on which tier your drug is placed in by your plan.
+Your copay or coinsurance depends on which tier your drug is placed in by your plan.

 Total drug costs: What you pay plus what your plan pays for drugs.